Clinical Trials (PDQ®)

 ARM II: Patients receive a protocol-approved endocrine therapy comprising tamoxifen citrate, an aromatase inhibitor (anastrozole, letrozole, or exemestane), or both for 5-10 years in the absence of disease progression or unacceptable toxicity.

-After completion of study therapy, patients are followed up every 3 months for 2 years, every 6 months for 3 years, and then yearly for at least 15 years.
+After completion of study therapy, patients are followed up every 3 months for 1 year, every 6 months for 4 years, and then yearly for 15 years.

 - Patients with multifocal, multicentric and synchronous bilateral breast cancers are allowed